 In addition, when businesses receive a poor food hygiene rating, they typically request a rerating visit in attempt to improve their 'scores on the doors' which they have to legally display.
+The number of re-rating requests significantly increased during 2022-23 in comparison to previous years and it is anticipated that this trend will continue.
 These re-rating visits will also have to be prioritised, in line with the statutory requirement to complete the re-rating inspection within 3 months of a paid application being submitted to the Authority.